guigomcha/alumet-user-book/README.md

 mdbook serve --open
 ```

-As explained in the [mdBook documentation](https://rust-lang.github.io/mdBook/guide/creating.html#creating-a-book), `serve --open` will build the book, start a local webserver and open the book in your default web browser.
+As explained in the [mdBook documentation](https://rust-lang.github.io/mdBook/guide/creating.html#creating-a-book), `serve --open` will build the book, start a local web server and open the book in your default web browser.
 Modifying the source of the book will automatically reload the web page.